AHA Early Career Researcher Fellowship

 Applications

-Applicants must complete the application form and provide a two-page CV.
+Applicants must complete the application form and provide a two-page CV (noting any career breaks, such as parental leave, if applicable).

-Applications must include a detailed summary of the Fellowship plan, including expected activities and budget, intended publication outcomes, and proposal details for AHA annual conference participation.
+Applications must include a two-page summary of the Fellowship plan, including expected activities and budget, and intended publication outcomes.

-• Academic merit of applicant, subject to opportunity
+• Academic merit of applicant, subject to Research Opportunity and Performance Evidence

 • Potential of proposed publication(s)/in terms of its scholarly originality and likely impact on historical scholarship.